Skip to main content

 Outdoor space in Paris is a luxury that can be negotiated.
 Terraces of more than 20 sqm in the 16th arrondissement are extremely rare.
 Catherine Ziegler, who has an intimate knowledge of the 16th’s housing stock, knows how to identify buildings likely to offer such spaces and anticipate their listing.

-Duplexes stay on the market longer than standard apartments.
-The pool of potential buyers for a duplex at 1.7 million euros is limited, which extends the marketing period and opens a negotiation window.
-A well-argued offer after 9 weeks on the market has a better chance of success than an offer on the first day.
+Duplexes stay on the market longer than standard flats.
+The pool of buyers for a duplex at 1.7 million euros is limited, which extends the marketing period and opens a negotiating window.
+A well-argued offer after 9 weeks on the market stands a better chance than one made on the first day.

 A long search is not a failed search.
-Fourteen weeks for such a specific property is a normal timeframe.
-A professional property hunter knows how to maintain the watch without fatigue or discouragement, ensuring the ideal property is not missed.
+Fourteen weeks for so specific a property is perfectly normal.
+A professional property hunter keeps watch without tiring or losing heart, making sure the right property is not missed.

-Looking for a large family apartment in the 16th?
+Looking for a large family flat in the 16th?
 Contact our team for a bespoke search.

 #successful mission #16th arrondissement #duplex #terrace #family #Catherine Ziegler